Haoxi-Sun/COSC344/README.md

-# COSC344 Database Theory and Applications
+# COSC344 Database Theory and Applications (Completed in 2020)

 The aim of COSC344 is to teach the principles of designing a database, use of a database management system, and the design and implementation of the underlying database management system software.